CKalitin/ckalitin.github.io/_posts/2024-01-07-analysing-neutron-competitively.md

 <i>"[For Neutron to efficiently launch constellations] it will have to land at sea with low payload volume with low payload mass.
 This is not the best architecture I'd say, something like relativity's Terran R I'd be more bullish on."</i>
 I completely stand by this statement.
 New Glenn appears to be the best partially-reusable rocket to launch mega-constellations from a design perspective.
 RTLS + High payload mass + Large fairing volume makes an ideal 2050 rocket.
 Neutron is suboptimal on all three of these metrics.

 Execution is fundamentally what you should be concerned with in rocket development programs.
+This can be seen in the chart above as the Falcon 9 is suboptimal and yet launches the vast majority of satellites - world class execution is far more important than anything else.
 In the video I missed this point entirely as I was focused on being pessimistic about Rocket Lab to combat my inherent optimism as can be seen in my valuation estimates.

 Rocket Lab has a proven track record and I believe they will be able to execute on the Neutron program while bringing in billions in profits over its lifetime.
 However, Neutron remains a suboptimal rocket.